LifeBogger presents the Full Story of a Managerial Football Genius best known by the Nickname ‘Cholo‘.

 Two years later Giovanni moved to Argentina and joined River Plate‘s youth setup in 2008 when his father was appointed coach of the first team.

 The former Argentina midfielder’s eldest son, Giovanni Simeone, plays for Genoa in Serie A as a striker.
 He is also a member of the Argentine U23 senior team.

 His two younger brothers, Giuliano and Gianluca holds both Argentine and Spanish nationality but represents Argentina internationally.

 Diego Simeone Biography Facts -History behind Nickname:

-Simeone’s nickname “Cholo,” was given to him by one of his primary school teacher named Oscar Nesi.
+Simeone’s nickname, “Cholo,” was given to him by one of his primary school teachers named Oscar Nesi.